 - 1. Age as of January 1st of the current year will be used to determine age bracket. - 2.
 Division of competitions are broken down by gender, age, and skill level. - 3.
 All athletes must compete under their sex assigned at birth. - 4.
-Athletes can only compete in one division per discipline. - If the athlete switches divisions mid-season, all prior scores will be dropped, and new scoring will be started in that division for the remained of the season. - 5.
-Pro prize purse minimum per event level must be met.
-If an organizer chooses so, any excess funding may be given to other divisions or Pros.
-This is completely at the discretion of the event host/organizer.

-- 6. WSWS has 19 divisions. - i.
+Athletes can only compete in one division per discipline. - i.
+If the athlete switches divisions mid-season, all prior scores will be dropped, and new scoring will be started in that division. - 5.
+Only pro divisions pay cash prizes. - 6.
+WSWS has 19 divisions. - i.
 Masters' men & women (separate by gender) both Surf & Skim - 1.
-35 plus years of age - ii.
+35+ years of age - ii.
 Pro men & Women (separate by gender) both Surf & Skim - 1.
 Pro Card Invite Criteria - a.
-Podiumed at Centurion World Wake Surfing Championship in semi-pro division prior year. - b.
-Ranked in the top 3 in Semi-Pro in WSWS in the previous season. - c.
-Exceptions: An Amateur athlete that exhibits extraordinary skill may make a formal request to skip the requirements, ultimately the Semi-Pro Division to be granted their Pro Card.
-These situations will be looked at on a case-by-case basis and must be submitted via email to info.wsws@centurion-supreme.com - iii.
+Podiumed at Centurion World Wake Surfing Championship in semi pro division prior year or have competed in another series in the pro division for at least one year. - iii.
 Semi Pro men & women (separate by gender) both Surf & Skim - iv.
-Amateur men & women (separate by gender) both Surf & Skim - v.
-Adaptive men & women seated, standing, and prone are combined, unless we have more than two athletes per style, in that case, we will separate them by physicality. - vi.
+Amateur men & women (separate by gender) both Surf & Skim

+- v.
+Adaptive combined men & women both sit and stand. - vi.
 Youth boys and Youth Girls (separated by gender) combined Surf & Skim - 1.
 12 years or under